Chapter 1: About Vanderbilt University

 The Blair School of Music, once an independent music school that merged with the University in 1981, offers the Bachelor of Music.

 The Divinity School was established in 1875 as the Biblical Department and operated under the auspices of the Methodist Episcopal Church, South, from its opening until May 1914.
-Since that date, it has carried on as an ecumenical theological school under the direction of the Vanderbilt Board of Trust, which, in 1915 officially established it as The Divinity School with its own dean and faculty.
+Since that date, it has carried on as an ecumenical theological school under the direction of the Vanderbilt Board of Trust, which officially established it as The Divinity School with its own dean and faculty in 1915.
 The Divinity School offers the Master of Theological Studies and the Master of Divinity.

 The School of Engineering, established as a full department in 1886, offers the Bachelor of Engineering, the Bachelor of Science, and the Master of Engineering.